Vladimir-Ershov/Vladimir-Ershov.github.io/about.md

 I believe in:

 - **Learning by Building**: The best way to understand something is to build it yourself
-- **Open Science**: Sharing knowledge and code to advance the field together
 - **Practical Theory**: Bridging the gap between theoretical concepts and real-world applications
 - **Accessible AI**: Making complex concepts understandable for everyone